LLNL/blt/docs/tutorial/exporting_blt_targets.rst

     set(ENABLE_MPI ON CACHE BOOL "")
     # and mark the subsequently created MPI target as exportable
     set(BLT_EXPORT_THIRDPARTY ON CACHE BOOL "")
+    # Both of the above must happen before SetupBLT.cmake is included

     # Later, a project might mark a target as dependent on MPI
     blt_add_executable( NAME    example_1